jonathan-politzki/jean-memory/STATUS.md

 3. Backend server (port 8000 on host, internally 8000) provides API endpoints from its container.
 4. User logs in with Google OAuth.
 5. Backend authenticates and redirects to frontend with correct user credentials in URL.
-6. Dashboard shows MCP config and available context sources.
+6. MCP configuration page shows Claude Desktop and IDE integration settings.
 7. Notes can be created and stored in the PostgreSQL database
+8. MCP server enables AI assistants to directly access user data through standardized protocol

 ## Architecture Improvements
 - ✅ **Database Singleton Pattern**: Ensures all app components use the same database connection
 - ✅ **API Key Validation**: Robust validation with development mode fallbacks
 - ✅ **Error Handling**: Graceful error handling and logging throughout the application
+- ✅ **MCP Integration**: Full Model Context Protocol implementation with proper tools and resources

 ## Next Steps